Safeguarding at Merritts Brook

 Child Protection and Safeguarding are a priority to everyone at Merritts Brook academy.
 If you have any or concerns that a child is being harmed or is at risk of being harmed, or if you receive a disclosure, please contact Joanne Hall, Jackie Ling (pastoral manager) or any other adult within the academy.

-If it is felt that any child is at risk in any way, the designated senior leads (DSLs) will take the necessary action.
+If it is felt that any child is at risk in any way, the designated safeguarding leads (DSLs) will take the necessary action.
 All DSLs have up to date training and it is their duty to take action depending upon the information shared with them.
 On rare occasions when a child is at risk it may be necessary to consult with other agencies prior to contacting parents.

 Please feel reassured that any information shared will be treated sensitively and with confidentiality.